-COOPERATIVE AGENCIES RESOURCES FOR EDUCATION (CARE)
+COOPERATIVE AGENCIES RRESOURCES FOR EDUCATION (CARE)

 The Cooperative Agencies Resources for Education (CARE) is a component of EOPS.
-CARE is a program designed to provide additional assistance to single parent students receiving cash with at least one child under age 14 living at home.
-For more information, contact Special Programs and Services by email at SpecialPrograms@barstow.edu or by phone at (760) 252- 2411 ext.
+CARE is a program designed to provide additional assistance to single parent students receiving cash aid with at least one child under age 14 living at home.
+For more information, contact Special Programs and Services at (760) 252-2411 ext.
 7255.

-THE VIKING GRILL (Cafeteria)
+THE VIKING GRILL (CAFETERIA)

 The Viking Grill (college cafeteria) is located in the Norman Smith Center Student Services.
 For current services and hours of operation, call (760) 252-2411, ext.
-7374
+7374.